 The dinner continued with the standard family bickering before Jasmine made it home to her cluttered apartment.
-As she got off the elevator and walked down the hall, she began to wonder which apartment was Astrid Mathers’, which inadvertently led her to think about Leo.
+As she got off the elevator and walked down the hall, she wondered which apartment was Astrid Mathers’, which inadvertently led her to think about Leo.

-She pulled out her phone and stared at the message he had sent from her phone and she smiled slightly.
+She pulled out her phone and stared at the message he had sent from her phone, smiling slightly.
 What was the harm in a coffee?

-Jasmine had sent Leo a text with the meet-up information and before she knew it, it was Friday at 4 and she was sitting across from him with a coffee in hand.
+Jasmine sent Leo a text with the meet-up information and before she knew it, it was Friday at four and she was sitting across from him, coffee in hand.
 “So, uh, this is weird.”